efmkoene/efmkoene.github.io/_posts/2021-08-05-shaping-regularization.md

 So, that shows how the equation in the paper may be derived.
 Note, again, that the Tikhonov solution is recovered for $\mathbf{H}=\mathbf{I}/\sqrt{2}$.

 #### Implementation
 The paper, additionally, provides a conjugate gradient algorithm to compute the shaping regularized solution.
 Unfortunately, the algorithm is erroneous.
 The good news is that the fix is simple: every occurrence of $\lambda$ should be replaced with $\lambda^2$, to be in line with the mathematical notation in the paper.
-A Python implementation is
+A Python implementation is given below.

 ````python
 import numpy